Lucas Hedges

 Lucas Hedges with his parents and elder bother (2003)

-Lucas always loved movies and, unlike his older brother who chose a finance career, he knew from childhood that he wanted to be an actor.
-After attending a private art school, Lucas studied art history at the North Carolina Institute, graduating in 2017.
+Lucas was always drawn to movies and, while his older brother went into finance, he knew from an early age that acting was his calling.
+After attending private art school, Lucas went on to study art history at the North Carolina Institute, graduating in 2017.

 Early Steps

-Like many children of renowned filmmakers, Lucas made his film debut at a young age.
-He was only ten when he played his first role in the romantic comedy "Dan in Real Life", directed by his father.
-In this movie, young Hedges played the dance partner of one of the lead character's daughters, a widower named Dan played by Steve Carell.
+Like many kids of famous filmmakers, Lucas got his start in movies early.
+He was just ten years old when he landed his first role in the romantic comedy "Dan in Real Life," directed by his father.
+In the film, young Hedges played the dance partner of one of the daughters of Dan, a widower played by Steve Carell.

 Lucas made his film debut at a young age